binocarlos/folder-ui/README.md

  * multiSelectable - boolean that controls multi-select (false)
  * showCheckboxes - boolean whether to show select checkboxes (false)
  * showHeader - show the column titles (true)
- * onRowSelection - run when rows are selected - passed an array of selected ids
+ * onRowSelection - run when rows are selected - passed an array of selected indexes

+## FormViewer

+A component that will display a [biro](https://github.com/binocarlos/biro) Form for the current item

+ * data - the data for the current item
+ * meta - the biro meta for the current item
+ * schema - the schema for the current item
+ * onSave - run when data is changed

 ## BaseToolbar